What is worship like at CRBC?

 What is the preaching like?

 Preaching is at the center of the worship service.
 The sermons at CRBC are generally based on verse by verse expositions through whole books of the Bible.
-On Sunday mornings, we are currently in a series through 2 Samuel.
-On Sunday afternoons, we are in a series through the book of Acts.
-You can listen to CRBC sermons and teaching on our sermonaudio website.
+On Sunday mornings, we are currently in a series through the Gospel of Matthew.
+On Sunday afternoons, we are currently in a series through our church's confession of faith.
+You can listen to CRBC sermons and teaching on at sermonaudio.com.

 What is the music like?

 The musical aspects of our worship focus on the congregational singing of hymns and psalms from the Trinity Hymnal and the Trinity Psalter.
 Musical accompaniment is minimal when used.

 When and how do you observe the Lord’s Supper?

 At CRBC, we regularly host the Lord’s Supper during Lord's Day afternoon worship services.
 We invite all who are baptized believers and who are in regular membership with a local, visible church to join us in partaking of the Lord's Supper when it is served.
 We encourage those who are unsure of their participation to allow the elements to pass and find a later time to speak with the pastor.